-• Five Year Employment Initiative
+Five Year Employment Initiative

 Through this effort the program will reaffirm and vastly expand its emphasis on employment as a priority service outcome.
 In order to affect a major shift in traditional service structures, the agency is establishing two strategies.
 The first is to divert 25 percent of people receiving Adult Day Training services in July, 2004 into competitive employment opportunities in a five year period of time.
 The second is to serve 50 percent of working aged program participants in community based employment sites based upon the number of individuals who received a day service on July 1, 2004.
 These objectives are part of a larger strategy to greatly expand community based employment options and the development of self-employment opportunities.

-• Emphasis on Supported Living
+Emphasis on Supported Living

 Supported living continues to be the fastest growing residential option in Florida outside of the family home.
 The supported living program has been purposefully designed to offer individuals with developmental disabilities freedom, control and choice over their living arrangement and the opportunity for full integration into their communities.
-Individuals participating in supported living have the opportunity to select from a variety of supports and services made available through either the Family Supported Living (FSL) and Home and Community-Based Services (HCBS) Waivers.
-The supported living program under its current configuration (3 person supported living model) has attained the highest scores in person centered reviews conducted by our agency's Quality Assurance contractor, Delmarva.
+Individuals participating in supported living have the opportunity to select from a variety of supports and services made available through either the Family Supported Living (FSL) and Developmental Disabilities Home and Community-Based Services (HCBS) Waivers.
+As a part of the "Navigating the Developmental Disabilities Program" initiative, individuals are provided with information about supported living as an option for residential supports.
+The supported living program under its current configuration (up to a 3 person supported living model) has attained the highest scores in person centered reviews conducted by our agency's Quality Assurance contractor, Delmarva.
 Overall scores exceed those of any other residential arrangements outside of the family home.

-• Zero Tolerance Initiative
+Zero Tolerance Initiative